canopy-js/canopy-js/README.md

 ```

-The following `expl` files in the topics directory:
+For example, the following `expl` files in the topics directory:

 ```
 New Jersey: New Jersey is a state in the Northeastern United States.
 New Jersey has several [[bordering states]].